 Designated Q-REMIC Interests Account.
 The Indenture will require that the Custodian cause to be established, on or before the Closing Date, the "Designated Q-REMIC Interests Account" in the name of the Issuer and subject to the lien of the Indenture Trustee on behalf of the Secured Parties under the Indenture.
-On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests to the Designated Q-REMIC Interests Account in accordance with the Indenture and the Securities Account Control Agreement.
+On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests and the Legacy X-IO Interest to the Designated Q-REMIC Interests Account in accordance with the Indenture and the Securities Account Control Agreement.

 The Custodian may resign or may be removed by the Issuer, with such resignation or removal effective on sixty (60) days prior notice.
-The Custodian may not assign its interest or obligation in or under the Indenture to any Person without the prior written consent of the Indenture Trustee and Fannie Mae, except that any corporation or banking association succeeding to all or substantially all of the corporate trust business of the Custodian will be the successor to the Custodian under the Indenture, provided such corporation or banking association will be otherwise qualified and eligible under the Indenture.
+The Custodian may not assign its interest or obligation in or under the Indenture to any Person without the prior written consent of the Indenture Trustee and Fannie Mae, except that any corporation or banking association succeeding to all or substantially all of the corporate trust business of the Custodian will be the successor to the Custodian under the Indenture; provided that such corporation or banking association will be otherwise qualified and eligible under the Indenture.

-"Eligible Investments" means each of the following investments, provided such investment is scheduled to mature on or before the immediately following Remittance Date, and all cash proceeds thereof: (a) obligations issued or fully guaranteed by the U.S. government; (b) repurchase obligations involving any security that is an obligation of, or fully guaranteed by, the U.S. government or any agency or instrumentality thereof, and entered into with a depository institution or trust company (as principal) subject to supervision by U.S. federal or state banking or depository institution authorities, provided that such institution has a short-term issuer rating of 'A-1+', 'P1', 'F1+' or equivalent from an NRSRO (as defined herein), and further provided that if Fitch Ratings, Inc. has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'F1+', and further provided that if S&P Global Ratings, a Standard & Poor's Financial Services LLC business has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'A-1+'; and (c) U.S. government money market funds that are designed to meet the dual objective of preservation of capital and timely liquidity; provided, however, that in the event an investment fails to qualify under (a), (b) or (c) above, the proceeds of the sale of such investment will be deemed to be liquidation proceeds of an Eligible Investment for all purposes of the Indenture provided such liquidation proceeds are promptly reinvested in Eligible Investments that qualify in accordance with one of the foregoing.
+"Eligible Investments" means each of the following investments; provided that such investment is scheduled to mature on or before the immediately following Remittance Date, and all cash proceeds thereof (a) obligations issued or fully guaranteed by the U.S. government; (b) repurchase obligations involving any security that is an obligation of, or fully guaranteed by, the U.S. government or any agency or instrumentality thereof, and entered into with a depository institution or trust company (as principal) subject to supervision by U.S. federal or state banking or depository institution authorities, provided that (i) such institution has a short-term issuer rating of "A-1+," "P1," "F1+" or equivalent from a nationally recognized statistical rating organization, (ii) if Fitch Ratings, Inc. has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of "F1+," (iii) if S&P Global Ratings, a Standard & Poor's Financial Services LLC business, has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of "A-1+," and (iv) if Moody's has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'P-1' from Moody's; and (c) U.S. government money market funds that are designed to meet the dual objective of preservation of capital and timely liquidity, provided that if Moody's has been engaged to provide a rating on the Rated Notes, such money market funds must be rated at least 'AAA-mf' from Moody's.
+Notwithstanding the foregoing, in the event an investment fails to qualify under (a), (b) or (c) above, the proceeds of the sale of such investment will be deemed to be liquidation proceeds of an Eligible Investment for all purposes of the Indenture provided such liquidation proceeds are promptly reinvested in Eligible Investments that qualify in accordance with one of the foregoing.
 With respect to money market funds, the maturity date will be determined under Rule 2a-7 under the Investment Company Act.